 Please arrive at 7:30 am for check-in.
 Boarding closes at 7:50 am so don’t miss the boat!

-Entering the calm waters of Kealakekua Bay, you get to snorkel with tropical fish, above coral gardens, and with luck, watch Hawaiian spinner dolphins, green sea turtles, and humpback whales (during whale watching season – November to March).
+Entering the calm waters of Kealakekua Bay you will snorkel with colorful tropical fish, above emerald green coral gardens and with luck watch Hawaiian spinner dolphins, green sea turtles & humpback whales (During whale watching season – November to March).

-See where the famous explorer James Cook first arrived in Hawaii, and visit the site of the historic Ka`awaloa village and Hawaiian Royalty.
+See where the famous explorer James Cook first arrived in Hawaii.
+You will travel close to the site of historic Ka`awaloa village and the home of Hawaiian Royalty.